RetroReversing/retroReversing/categories/consoles/GameGear.md

-Hi-Tech Expressions | Development company working on Barbie for the Game Gear Bill Oliver | Developer at Tahoe Software Productions Rational Systems | Developed the DOS/16M Extender used in the DOS SDK executables (not related to Game Gear development)
+Hi-Tech Expressions | Development company working on Barbie for the Game Gear Bill Oliver | Developer at Tahoe Software Productions Rational Systems | Developed the DOS/16M Extender used in the DOS SDK executables (not related to Game Gear development) erxz80 | A program that takes in erx files but not sure what it does

 ---